aeternity/aepp-cli-js/reference.md

 `--nameFee [nameFee]`
 Amount of coins to pay for name.
 `--nameTtl [nameTtl]`
-Validity of name. (default: 180000).
+A number of blocks until name expires (default: 180000 (1 year)).
 `--clientTtl [clientTtl]`
-A suggestion measured in seconds on how long clients should cache name pointers (default: 1 hour).
+A suggestion measured in seconds on how long clients should cache name pointers (default: 3600 (1 hour)).
 `-u, --url [nodeUrl]`
 Node to connect to (default: mainnet, env: AECLI_NODE_URL).
 `-T, --ttl [ttl]`